What Breast Implants Are Right for Me?

-Breast implants change the shape, size, and contour of your breasts, and they are available in silicone and saline versions.
-Our breast implants are typically placed for cosmetic reasons, helping women who are dissatisfied with breast size achieve a more alluring figure, or for breast reconstructive surgery to restore a breast after a mastectomy.
+Breast implants change the shape, size, and contour of your breasts.
+Implants are typically placed for cosmetic reasons, helping women become more satisfied with breast size and figure, or as part of breast reconstructive surgery to restore a breast after a mastectomy.
 Denton Plastic Surgery helps patients find the right breast implant options during each patient’s consultation.

 Breast implants come in a variety of options.
 Many women think they only have to decide on the size and the filling of their implants.
 However, besides the size and type of material, there are options available for the shape, profile, and texture of the implant.
 The choice can be confusing, but at Denton Plastic Surgery, Dr. Flugstad and Dr. Rivet are here to make your choices easier for breast implants.
 After your detailed consultation and examination with your doctor, we will guide you through the decision-making process, providing you with the features of each option so that you can feel confident that the choice you make will lead to your desired result.

 Textured vs Smooth Breast Implants

-Breast implants come in different shapes and textures, and the most important consideration is your preference.
-How to decide what is right for you?
+Breast implants come in different textures, and the most important consideration is your preference.
+How to decide the right texture for you?